School Committee - February 08, 2024

 We're focused on maintaining, first of all, maintaining level service.

-That means providing the same level of service to our students and staff, which factors in significant drivers such as
+That means providing the same level of service to our students and staff, which factors in significant drivers.

 First of all, contractual obligations for staff is the most important driver.

-We also look at changes in enrollments and need to maintain appropriate class size ratios in order to have a strong educational environment in our classrooms and continue support of critical initiatives in our district plan, including multi tiered systems of support and reviewing curriculum to update it and make it stronger going forward.
+We also look at changes in enrollments and need to maintain appropriate class size ratios in order to have a strong educational environment in our classrooms and continued support of critical initiatives in our district plan, including multi-tiered systems of support and reviewing curriculum to update it and make it stronger going forward.

 So you'll see, again, some of the mandated level service budget additions around special education, mandated services for English language learners.